Essay Competition

 Essay Competition 2021

-Our first competition title followed in the footsteps of the competition run in 1795 by the Vice-Chancellor of the University of Cambridge, when the question was: Anne liceat invitos in servitutem dare? (“Is it lawful to enslave the unconsenting?”).
+Our first Animal Rights Law Essay Competition followed in the footsteps of the competition run in 1795 by the Vice-Chancellor of the University of Cambridge, when the question was: Anne liceat invitos in servitutem dare? (“Is it lawful to enslave the unconsenting?”).
 The competition was won by Thomas Clarkson, setting him on a course to become one of the leading English abolitionists.
-Our Centre invited essays on the same question: Is it lawful to enslave the unconsenting?
+In 2021, our Centre invited essays on the same question: Is it lawful to enslave the unconsenting?

 The winning essays were: